Efficient Simulation of Sparse Graphs of Point Processes: Conclusion

 \section{Conclusion}

-We presented two new discrete event simulations for point processes: one being already an optimization of usual Ogata's algorithm \cite{ogata}, called the full scan algorithm, another one, called the local graph algorithm, aiming at tracking only the nodes changing state in the network, only updating their children (based on the local independence graph hypothesis \cite{didelez}).
-The computational complexity reduction of the local graph algorithm is from $M^2$ to $M$.
+We presented a new discrete event simulation for point processes: the local graph algorithm, aiming at tracking only the nodes changing state in the network, only updating their children (based on the local independence graph hypothesis \cite{didelez}).
+The computational complexity reduction of the local graph algorithm with respect to the full scan algorithm (an adaptation of Ogata's algorithm \cite{ogata}) is from $M^2$ to $M$.
 Although there was no simulation algorithm able to simulate large point process networks, the local graph algorithm now opens new perspectives for simulating such networks.
 Especially, based on the local graph generation, an interesting perspective concerns the memory reduction.
-Instead of statically storing the whole network topology in memory at the beginning of the simulation, only the local graphs corresponding to the children of changing state nodes could be dynamically generated during the simulations.
+Instead of statically storing the whole network topology in memory at the beginning of the simulation, only the local graphs corresponding to the children of changing state nodes could be dynamically generated during the simulations \cite{refId0}.
+Based on time asynchrony, this corresponds to asynchronous dynamic structure changes in discrete event systems \cite{dyndevs}.
 Generating only local graphs with respect to the whole network graph should allow simulating very large networks.
 The same complexity reduction order is expected.
 However, at execution time level, the cost of re-generating the local graphs will have to be taken into account.

 The network structure plays a central role in the arguments.
 While we assume that all processes in the population are of the same type, the connectivity between the processes in the population is not homogeneous.
 Each process in the population of $N$ nodes receives input from $C$ randomly selected processes in the population.
 Sparse connectivity means that the ratio $\delta=\frac{C}{N}\ll 1$ is a small number.
 One can ask if it is this realistic.
 In the context of the human brain, a typical pyramidal neuron in the cortex receives several thousand synapses from presynaptic neurons while the total number of neurons in the cortex is much higher~\cite{PAKKENBERG200395}.
 Thus globally the cortical connectivity $\frac{C}{N}$ is low.
 On the other hand, we may concentrate on a single column in visual cortex and define, e.g., all excitatory neurons in that column as one population.
 We estimate that the number $N$ of neurons in one column is below ten thousand.
 Each neuron receives a large number of synapses from neurons within the same column.
 In order to have a connectivity ratio of 0.1, each neuron should have connections to about a thousand other neurons in the same column. \cite{gerstner2002spiking}.
 In the brain, last estimations consist of $86$ billions of neurons~\cite{nbNeurons}, each neuron having around $7'000$ connections. \emph{Either for the overall brain or for a single column of the visual cortex, the hypothesis of sparse connectivity of the network remains valid}.
 This work thus allows achieving grounded stochastic simulations of the neuronal functional interactions in parts of the human brain.